janmax/Hallgrim/docs/tasks.rst

 ===================

 Code highlighting works out-of-the-box with Hallgrim.
-For syntax highlighting the `pygments`_ name of a language (mostly very intuitive) has to be put on the first line of the code.
+For syntax highlighting the `pygments`_ name of a language (often intuitive) has to be put on the first line of the code block.
 By default it is not possible to copy code.
-It can be enabled for each code block by appending ``_copy`` to the language name.
+It can be enabled for each code block individually by appending ``_copy`` to the language name.

 .. code-block:: text